Iceland is — exciting! (3)

 Geysir, which in Icelandic is pronunced GAY-sir, is the most famous geyser in Europe.
 The word comes from the Old Norse geysa, which means to gush, and the English word for intermittent eruptions of water derives from it.
 Geysir lies in the Haukadalur valley and erupts up to 70 meters high (in 1845 it reached 170 m).
 Unfortunately the eruptions are now very infrequent and Geysir can remain dormant for protracted periods of time.

-However, just 50 meters south of Geysir it is younger Strokkur, which erupts once every 6–10 minutes, to a height of 15–20 m — sometimes much higher, which is why you are not allowed to go too close.
+However, just 50 meters south of Geysir the younger Strokkur erupts once every 6–10 minutes, to a height of 15–20 m — sometimes much higher, which is why you are not allowed to go too close.

 The Haukadalur geysers are located in an active geothermal area, and erupt when ground water comes into contact with hot bedrock.
 Pressure slowly builds up — you can see the water rise ominously — before it gushes up as a geyser.
 Very impressive to watch.